Dilithium (Star Trek): Use

-As depicted on the show, the streams of matter (deuterium gas) and antimatter (anti-deuterium) directed into crystallized dilithium are unbalanced – there is usually much more matter in the stream than antimatter.
+As depicted on the show, the streams of matter (deuterium gas) and antimatter (anti-deuterium) directed into crystallized dilithium are unbalanced — there is usually much more matter in the stream than antimatter.
 The annihilation reaction heats the excess deuterium gas, which produces plasma for the nacelles and allows faster than light travel.

 In addition, film sets representing the crawl-spaces for the inner workings of starships tend to be depicted as adjacent to the "EPS" conduits that channel plasma to critical ships' internal systems.
 (Note: In the series Star Trek: Enterprise (2001–2005), this was referred to as an electro-plasma system (a backronym of the term "EPS", which was used in all other series except the original series) to refer to a ship's or station's power system.
 The specific details of this reaction were officially established in the Star Trek: The Next Generation (1987–1994) series and technical manual; in earlier works, it is not clearly defined.)

 Fictional properties

 Dilithium is a member of a so-called "hypersonic" series of elements, according to a fictional periodic table graphic presented in episodes of Star Trek: The Next Generation and Star Trek: Deep Space Nine (1993–1999).
-The material is suspected by its fictional users of existing in more dimensions than the conventional three + one dimensions of spacetime, and that this somehow is related to its unconventional or paradoxical properties.
+The material is suspected by its fictional users of existing in more dimensions than the conventional three plus one dimensions of spacetime, and that this somehow is related to its unconventional or paradoxical properties.